EU Driving Licences

 EU citizens are allowed to use their home country drivers' licenses while on holidays in Spain, residents have two options.
 Once you become a resident in Spain, you can head to your provincial traffic headquarters and apply for a new Spanish version (at a cost of 26 euros) or you can continue driving with your EU license.

-If you wish to obtain a Spanish "carnet de conducir" (drivers' license) you will need to visit the "Jefatura Provincial de Tráfico", or Traffic Department, nearest you.
+If you wish to obtain a Spanish "carnet de conducir" (drivers' license) you will need to visit the "Jefatura Provincial de Tráfico", or Traffic Department located in the capital city of the province where you live.
 You must supply the following documentation*:

 - an official form provided by the Traffic Department, which you must fill out.

 - a copy of your residency permit or TIE card

 Be advised that document requirements change.
 Click here to learn more about how you can prepared for whatever bureaucratic surprises await you at the Traffic Department.